Zighome24/heroes-manual-tool/README.md

 # heroes-manual-tool
 A tool to assist the development team for Heroes Manual to add content to the application

+## IMPORTANT
+Be careful when adding .json files to the git repository.
+Only add them if you want to add them, cause if others pull it will override their changes.
+AKA never push JSON file changes to origin.

+Basically when you are done using the tool make sure to make a copy of the JSON file you created and save it to another directory.
+If you need to go back or load a json file you already made then replace the respective training.json or quizzes.json file with your own, but make sure you rename the file to match the former.

 ## How to use
 To use this tool, clone the git repo to your computer.